 - Weakened grip

 - Pain in the hand and fingers.
-The pain may: be intermittent or constant; worsen at night; worsen with increased use of the hand; radiate from the hand to the forearm or shoulder.
+The pain may be intermittent or constant, worsen at night, worsen with increased use of the hand, and run up to the forearm or shoulder.

 - Pregnancy and menopause (fluid retention may increase pressure within the carpal tunnel)

 - A family history of the condition.

 The risk of developing carpal tunnel syndrome can be increased by activities or occupations that involve prolonged and highly repetitious movements of the wrist, especially when a forceful grip is required.
 Currently, there is no conclusive evidence to link keyboard and computer work with the development of carpal tunnel syndrome.

 In the majority of cases the cause will be unknown.

 Doctors can normally diagnose carpal tunnel syndrome based on a discussion about the nature and circumstances associated with the symptoms, a physical examination and nerve conduction tests.